PatrickJS/read-this-Howard/README.md

-Howard hangout with Mark and I in Mountain View
+Patrick: Howard hangout with Mark and I in Mountain View.
+Sun Nov 24 2013 11:41:48 GMT-0800 (PST)